 There are many instances of rebuttal in Ray Bradbury’s novel Fahrenheit 451.
 A very notable example is the argument between Beatty and Montag.
 Beatty uses quotes from prominent intellectuals and authors, including Alexander Pope and Sir Philip Sidney.
 Beatty, thereby, makes an argument that books are just a source of debate and controversy, because we often see whatever mentioned in one book is contradicted in another.
 This situation becomes ironic as Beatty’s job is to burn the outlawed books, and he is skillful and well informed of literary works.
 With it, he is also capable of debating and arguing based on literary knowledge.

-Eugene Joseph Dionne, an editorial writer, provides a good instance of a rebuttal in The Washington Post.
-Before 2003 Iraqi invasion, some people were of view that those who opposed this invasion were unpatriotic, because in this way they would oppose American president.
-Dionne had rejected this suggestion.
-Dionne argued, if this was the case, “then Abraham Lincoln was an unpatriotic appeaser for opposing the Mexican War as a young congressman in the 1840s.”
+Eugene Joseph Dionne, an editorial writer, provides a good instance of rebuttal in The Washington Post.
+Before the 2003 Iraqi invasion, some people were of the opinion that those who opposed this invasion were unpatriotic, because in this way they would oppose the American president.
+Dionne had rejected this suggestion, arguing that, if this was the case, “then Abraham Lincoln was an unpatriotic appeaser for opposing the Mexican War as a young congressman in the 1840s.”
 Dionne’s counter-argument is a complete rebuttal intended to show a flaw in the original argument.

 “For we were born of change.
 We broke the old aristocracies, declaring ourselves entitled not by bloodline, but endowed by our Creator with certain unalienable rights.
 We secure our rights and responsibilities through a system of self-government, of and by and for the people.
 That’s why we argue and fight with so much passion and conviction, because we know our efforts matter.
 We know America is what we make of it.”

-Many critics interpret this speech of President Obama as a finely veiled rebuttal or an argument for conservative critics such as Rudy Giuliani, ex New York City Mayorm, who claimed President Obama “doesn’t love America.”
-While some other believe that Obama’s verbal attack is on the Congress, because it is not renewing Voting Rights Act of 1965.
+Many critics interpret this speech of President Obama as a finely veiled rebuttal or an argument for conservative critics such as Rudy Giuliani, ex New York City Mayor, who claimed President Obama “doesn’t love America.”
+While some others believe that Obama’s verbal attack is on Congress, because it was not renewing the Voting Rights Act of 1965.

 Function of Rebuttal

-The purpose of using rebuttal is to prove the other argument as erroneous and false.
-It is very common in literature, public affairs, law and politics where opponents put forward statements to negate or refute specific arguments against them.
+The purpose of using rebuttal is to prove another argument as erroneous and false.
+It is very common in literature, public affairs, law, and politics, where opponents put forward statements to negate or refute specific arguments against them.
 In law, rebuttal requires specific rules.
-The party uses rebuttal evidence must confine it solely to main subject of evidence rebutted.
-Whereas in literary works and politics, rebuttals help writers to defend their point of views as well as make positive criticism through argumentation.
+The party using rebuttal evidence must confine it solely to the main subject of evidence being rebutted.
+Whereas, in literary works and politics, rebuttals help writers to defend their points of view, as well as make positive criticisms through argumentation.